EvictionLab/eviction-lab-website/content/eviction-tracking/charleston-sc.md

 {{% report_chart id="avg" data="/uploads/charleston_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in Charleston were higher than average in January and February of this year.<sup>1</sup>

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
+1. Average eviction filings for 2016–2019 were collected by the [Legal Services Corporation](https://www.lsc.gov/)
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}